wow,

 NOT counted in 600 level courses. so you have to have 15 credits from 600 level courses. if you

-look at your graduate bulletin (
+look at your graduate bulletin (http://coursecat.sdsu.edu/bulletin/CS.pdf), you will find

 different catagories for area of study, and you have to have atleast one course from each